Volodia91/Personal-Projects/README.md

 This project is about the analyze of converted people on a online shopping website.

-*   Influence of some parameters on a match
+*   Influence of some parameters on convertion (payment)
-*   Difference between Male and Female thinkings
+*   Predict converted client
+*   Improve the number of converted people

 ## 3. Uber Driver Project